 There are some incredibly picturesque towns and villages in Dorset including Sherbourne with its honey-coloured stone buildings and historic abbey.
 Corfe Castle, a National Trust-run property, is also a popular day out with children relishing the arrival by steam train.

 Families will enjoy staying at Rudge Farm close to the Dorset coast: this affordable collection of farm cottages is ideal for families who want to be together but also need a bit of space.
 Annabel of Smudged Postcard

-If you have time on your London trip, make sure to venture out of the city centre.
+If you have time on your London trip, make sure to venture out of the city center.
 A boat ride along the river to Greenwich to explore the Cutty Sark is a lovely day out.
-Or, take a day trip to Hampton Court Palace, once the favourite palace of King Henry VIII.
-Don’t miss Kew Gardens, one of London’s most beautiful spots or Richmond Park, home to more deer than people.
+Or, take a day trip to Hampton Court Palace, once the favorite palace of King Henry VIII.
+Don’t miss Kew Gardens, one of London’s most beautiful spots, or Richmond Park, home to more deer than people.
 Katja of Globetotting

 Yorkshire is a perfect destination to visit on a multigenerational trip as there are sights and activities to suit all ages and interests.
 It is best to explore the area by car and is a five-hour drive from London or just two hours by train from London to York where you can pick up a hire car from York rail station.

 Families can hike the rolling landscapes of the Yorkshire Dales or visit one of the area’s scenic waterfalls such as Aysgarth Falls.
 Tour a local brewery or vineyard or allow the kids to get lost at The Forbidden Corner, a 4-acre park packed with follies and secret passageways.
 Explore an ancient castle in Skipton or the monastic ruins at Fountain’s Abbey.